So you’re looking for the best key organizer? I tested the most popular key organizers to see which ones are worth your money!

 What’s the Best Way To Organize Your Keys?

-The best way to organize your keys is by using a key organizer.
-These nifty little gadgets secure your keys and stop them from jingling in your pocket and scratching your phone.
+The best way to organize your keys is to use a key organizer.
+These nifty little gadgets secure your keys and prevent them from jingling in your pocket and scratching your phone.

 Is a Key Organizer Worth It?

-A key organizer is only worth it if you carry more than 2 metal keys or if you like carrying EDC extras like pocket knives and multi-tools.
+A key organizer is only worth it if you carry more than two metal keys.
+They’re also handy if you like carrying EDC extras like pocket knives and multi-tools.

 How Many Keys Does Keysmart Pro Hold?